torchpipe/torchpipe/README.md

 ### Using NGC Docker Image
-The easiest way is to choose NGC mirror for source code compilation (official mirror may still be able to run low version drivers through Forward Compatibility or Minor Version Compatibility).
+The easiest way is to choose NGC mirror for source code compilation (you may need to update your dirver).

-- Minimum support `nvcr.io/nvidia/pytorch:21.08-py3` (Starting from 0.3.2rc3)
-- Maximum support `nvcr.io/nvidia/pytorch:23.08-py3`

 First, clone the code: